ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

         private pure returns (uint) {
 ```

-Read a value from the call data.
+Read a value from the calldata.

 ```solidity